 Mean score of companies in the Retail Trade Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Salvatore Ferragamo reported total carbon emissions of approximately 132,288,000 kg CO2e.
-This figure includes 1,092,000 kg CO2e from Scope 1 emissions, 382,000 kg CO2e from Scope 2 (market-based), and a significant 130,815,000 kg CO2e from Scope 3 emissions.
-The Scope 3 emissions breakdown reveals major contributions from purchased goods and services (about 88,032,000 kg CO2e) and upstream transportation and distribution (approximately 15,499,000 kg CO2e).
-In 2023, the company’s total emissions were about 158,230,000 kg CO2e, with Scope 1 emissions at 1,128,000 kg CO2e, Scope 2 emissions at 3,095,000 kg CO2e (market-based), and Scope 3 emissions reaching 154,008,000 kg CO2e.
-This indicates a reduction in total emissions from 2023 to 2024.
-Salvatore Ferragamo has set ambitious targets to reduce its greenhouse gas emissions.
-The company aims for a 42% reduction in absolute Scope 1 and Scope 2 emissions by 2029, using 2019 as the baseline year.
-This target is part of their commitment to the Science-Based Targets initiative (SBTi).
-Additionally, they plan to achieve net-zero emissions across all scopes by 2050.
+This figure includes Scope 1 emissions of about 1,092,000 kg CO2e, Scope 2 emissions of approximately 382,000 kg CO2e (market-based), and a significant Scope 3 contribution of around 130,815,000 kg CO2e.
+The previous year, 2023, saw total emissions of about 158,230,000 kg CO2e, with Scope 1 at 1,128,000 kg CO2e, Scope 2 at approximately 3,095,000 kg CO2e (market-based), and Scope 3 at around 154,008,000 kg CO2e.
+Ferragamo has set ambitious climate commitments, aiming for a 42% reduction in absolute Scope 1 and Scope 2 greenhouse gas emissions by 2029, using 2019 as the baseline year.
+This target is part of their Science-Based Targets initiative (SBTi) commitments.
+Additionally, they plan to achieve net-zero emissions across their value chain by 2050, with interim targets of a 42% reduction in Scope 3 emissions, which include purchased goods and services, by 2030.
 The company is also committed to using 100% renewable energy in all its offices by 2030.
-These initiatives reflect Ferragamo's dedication to sustainability and climate action, aligning with industry standards for reducing carbon footprints.
-The emissions data and reduction targets are cascaded from their parent company, Salvatore Ferragamo S.p.A., ensuring a unified approach to climate commitments across the corporate family.
+These initiatives reflect Ferragamo's dedication to sustainability and reducing its carbon footprint in the luxury goods sector.
+The emissions data and targets are cascaded from their parent company, Salvatore Ferragamo S.p.A., ensuring alignment with broader corporate sustainability goals.

 Access structured emissions data, company-specific emission factors, and source documents